 Preparation for birth begins with knowledge about the pregnancy.
 Whether it's acupressure to prepare for birth, a course with a midwife, medical tests, yoga or long conversations with people you trust: When a baby is expected, things change and everyone deals with it differently.
 If it is the first time that one creates new life oneself, many enter a previously hidden world according to their feeling.
 A new preoccupation with one's own body and often also completely unknown sensations pave their way over many months until the birth.

-"Above all these things, don't forget that nobody knows your body and the life growing inside it better than you."
+"Don't forget that no one knows your body and the life growing inside it better than you."

 - Antje Wickboldt